Artist: Workshop of Robert Campin (Netherlandish, ca. 1375–1444 Tournai)

-Oil paint on oak
+Medium: Oil on oak

-Central panel 25 1/4 x 24 7/8 in.
-(64.1 x 63.2 cm); each wing 25 3/8 x 10 3/4 in.
-(64.5 x 27.3 cm)
+Central panel: 25 1/4 x 24 7/8 in.
+(64.1 x 63.2 cm)

-The Cloisters Collection, 1956 (56.70)
+Credit Line: The Cloisters Collection, 1956

 Having just entered the room, the angel Gabriel is about to tell the Virgin Mary that she will be the mother of Jesus.
-Golden rays pouring in through the left oculus carry a miniature figure with a cross.
-In the right wing, Joseph, betrothed to the Virgin, works in his carpenter’s shop drilling holes in a board.
-The two mousetraps are thought to allude to a line from the Sermones of Saint Augustine: "The cross of the Lord was the devil’s mousetrap; the bait by which he was caught was the Lord's death.”
-In the left wing, the kneeling donor appears to witness the central scene through the open door.
-His wife kneels behind him as a town messenger stands at the garden gate.
-The owners would have purchased the triptych as an aide in private devotions.
-Moreover, an image of Christ’s conception in an interior not unlike the one in which they lived may have reinforced their own hope for children.
+The golden rays pouring in through the left oculus carry a miniature figure with a cross.
+On the right wing, Joseph, who is betrothed to the Virgin, works in his carpenter’s shop, drilling holes in a board.
+The mousetraps on the bench and in the shop window opening onto the street are thought to allude to references in the writings of Saint Augustine identifying the cross as the devil’s mousetrap.
+On the left wing, the kneeling donor appears to witness the central scene through the open door.
+His wife kneels behind him, and a town messenger stands at the garden gate.
+The owners would have purchased the triptych to use in private prayer.
+An image of Christ’s conception in an interior not unlike the one in which they lived also may have reinforced their hope for their own children.